Eddie Kramer: 1970s

 Kramer began the second decade of his career working alongside architect John Storyk to oversee creation of Jimi Hendrix's state-of-the-art studio, Electric Lady Studios, built and equipped for a then-astonishing $1 million.
 He served as Director of Engineering there from 1970 to 1974, producing Carly Simon's debut solo album, Carly Simon, as well as albums for Sha Na Na and Peter Frampton, and also engineering albums for Lena Horne, Dionne Warwick, and David Bowie, David Live and Young Americans.
 (The latter featured rhythm guitar from John Lennon on its Number One hit, "Fame".)

 In 1971 he mixed Humble Pie's double album Performance Rockin' the Fillmore, featuring Steve Marriott and Peter Frampton, still Larry Corryell's Barefoot Boy, his first and only album for Flying Dutchman label, and Curtis Mayfield's double album Curtis/Live!, his first release after leaving The Impressions.

 In 1973 Kramer mixed Led Zeppelin's Houses of the Holy.
 In the same year he began a lengthy association with Kiss.
 Earlier he had produced a four-song demo that won their first recording contract.
 He eventually produced Alive!, Alive II, Double Platinum, Rock and Roll Over, Love Gun, Alive III as well as member Ace Frehley's first solo album, Ace Frehley, which yielded a hit single, "New York Groove".
 Also in 1973 he engineered the live Derek and the Dominos album In Concert.
+Also released in 1973 was the debut album by Jobriath.
+The following year saw the release of Jobriath's sophomore (and final) album, Creatures Of The Street, also co-produced by Kramer.

 Kramer left Electric Lady Studios in 1975.
 Working independently, he engineered the Rolling Stones' Love You Live, Led Zeppelin's Physical Graffiti and The Song Remains the Same, and Peter Frampton's Frampton Comes Alive!, the biggest-selling album of 1976, a 2-disc release that sold over 14 million units.
 In the same year he mixed Bad Company's third album, Run with the Pack.